boyinsea/ErosWeb/documentation.md

 #### Ending the Scene

-The scene ends when
+The scene ends when one of the following things happens:
 * the Dom disconnects.
 * you click the "End Scene" button.
-* internet connectivity to the remote Dom is lost.
+* connectivity to the remote Dom is lost.

-In any of these cases, the ET-312 power output will ramp down and the box will go into a "paused" mode with no program selected.
+In any of these cases, ET-312 power output will ramp down and the box will go into a "paused" mode with no program selected.

-If the Dom disconnected, another Dom can connect and begin a new scene until you press the "End Scene" button.
+If the Dom disconnected, another Dom can connect (or the original Dom can re-connect) and begin a new scene up until you press the "End Scene" button.

 #### Unlinking the ET-312